LSSTDESC/CLMM/CONTRIBUTING.md

 To ensure consistency between our code and documentation, we need to take care of a couple of more things after accepting a review on a PR into master.

-1. Change the version number of the code located in `clmm/__init__.py`, commit the change to the branch, and push.
+1. In the branch of the pull request, change the version number of the code located in `clmm/__init__.py`, commit and push.
 If you are unsure of how you should change the version number, don't hesitate to ask!

 We use [semantic versioning](https://semver.org/), X.Y.Z..
 If the PR makes a small change, such as a bug fix, documentation updates, style changes, etc., increment Z. If the PR adds a new feature, such as adding support for a new profile, increment Y (and reset Z to 0).
 If a PR adds a feature or makes a change that breaks the old API, increment X (and reset Y and Z to 0).
 After the first tagged release of CLMM, anything that is a candidate to increment X should be extensively discussed beforehand.